Skip to main content

 A digital skills test

-A digital skills test could be introduced for some competitions, such as the AD5 generalist competition, in line with the needs of the EU institutions.
+A digital skills test will be introduced for some competitions, in line with the needs of the EU institutions and bodies that EPSO serves.

 • Publication of the Notice of Competition